 Dietary supplements containing kava have been associated with severe liver injury, according to the FDA.

-A medical review published in the Annals of Hepatology documented 14 patients with liver injury suspected to be caused by kava use.
+A published in the Annals of Hepatology documented 14 patients with liver injury suspected to be caused by kava use.
 The study authors concluded that “...in a few individuals kava may be hepatotoxic.”

 A segment on the Dr. Phil show has over 40,000 views on YouTube and features doctors discussing whether kava and kratom teas are dangerous: